TABLE OF CONTENTS

 “Additionally, the camera will also feature dual-card slots”

-Canon hasn’t officially said which card standards the camera will use, but Canon seems to be transitioning from Compact Flash and CFast to CFexpress.
-They’re going to at least one super fast card slot to handle the 8K video and crazy fast frame rates.
-With the newly released 1DX Mark III (and their Cinema products) using CFexpress cards, I think it’s a safe bet that at least one slot has to be CFexpress.
+I predicted in February that at least one of the card slots would be CFexpress, if only because they needed to support 8K video frame rates.
+With the newly released 1DX Mark III (and their Cinema products) using CFexpress cards, it was easy to see this transition coming.
 CFExpress cards are relatively new, but they actually use the same form factor as XQD (this could be good news for Nikon users, but would require firmware – the 1Dx Mark III currently isn’t backward compatible with XQD).
-They’re also slightly less expensive than CFast cards while being 3-4x faster (up to 1700MB/s read speeds).
+While CFexpress cards are about triple the price of top-tier Compact Flash cards, they’re also crazy fast (up to 1700MB/s read speeds)!

-The most likely scenario, however is that we’ll see the second card slot support UHS-II SD cards.
-While this won’t result in quite such a dramatic speed increase for our workflow, SD cards are inexpensive, readers are built into a lot of existing hardware, and everyone coming from a 5D Mark IV already owns them.
-They’re also VERY inexpensive.
+The second card slot is SD with support for UHS-II.
+While this won’t result in quite such a dramatic speed increase for our workflow, UHS-II cards are about 3x faster than our current SD cards.
+SD cards and readers are ubiquitious at this point, so I’m okay with two different cards in this case.
+UHS-1 SD cards are also VERY inexpensive.
 With a Sandisk Extreme Pro 256GB SD card costing less than $70, we can afford to have enough cards that only format after photos are delivered.